Discovering the bioluminescent bay in Puerto Rico

 1. Laguna Grande in Fajardo is the closest to San Juan

 Laguna Grande is the second most active in Puerto Rico.
 This bio bay located in Fajardo is only one hour driving from San Juan, which makes it the most easily accessible bioluminescent bay on the island.
 Exploring it you will find out amazing night scenery and thriving concentration of glowing microorganisms.
 Before reaching the lagoon you will have to paddle through a long and narrow canal.
-So if you are looking for some unique night adventure during your holiday, here you go!
+So if you are looking for some unique night adventure during your holiday in PR, here you go!

 2. Mosquito Bay in Vieques is the most glowing bay